cornell-dti/trends-in-web-dev-website/docs/introduction.md

 By [Cornell DTI](http://cornelldti.org/).
 Read our article about the first run of the course on [Medium](https://medium.com/cornell-design-tech-initiative/cornell-dti-trends-in-web-development-4cb5abc56776)!

+## COVID-19 Update

+Due to COVID-19, all lectures going forward will be administered remotely via Zoom **[here](https://cornell.zoom.us/j/8798851713)** on **Wednesdays 8:30-9:30pm**.
+If you are unable to make this time, the lectures will be recorded and posted on the course website the following day along with slides and lecture notes. _Attendance is not required._ (but we still hope to see some of you if you can make it!)

 ## Course Application

 Apply [here](http://bit.ly/webdevsp20).